thu-tram/mangg-may-tinh/wireless/wireless-links.md

 There's another case where synchronization is critical to ensure fairness.
 Suppose A wants to send to B, and D wants to send to C.

 A transmits to B (A sends RTS, B sends CTS, A sends DS and sends data).
-C hears the DS and must stay quiet while the data is sent.
+C hears the CTS and must stay quiet while the data is sent.
 Now, D is clueless and doomed.
 D will send an RTS, and won't hear a CTS because C is staying quiet.
 D will keep retrying at random times, and will keep failing, because it has no idea when A will stop sending data.

 By contrast, A knows exactly when it will stop sending data.
 Just like before, this gives A a huge advantage in the next round of contention.
 A can immediately re-request and win.
 On the other hand, D has no idea when to re-request.
 The only way D will win is if it gets really lucky and sends the request immediately after A is done sending, but before A re-requests.